Organising and Exploring Data

 - What variables exist?

-💡 Exploration helps catch cleaning mistakes and shapes further questions.
+💡 Exploration helps you catch any cleaning mistakes you missed and prepares you to form smart questions.

 Basic Exploration Techniques